Moving Up Moving On

 MUMO staff attend nurture meetings in St. Clare’s and pastoral care meetings in both schools.
 These are multidisciplinary meetings where the best options for support for vulnerable families are explored.
 MUMO staff can provide important insights into issues parents may be facing.

-MUMO is passionate about providing meaningful opportunities for children and families to develop and strengthen relationships and increase motivation, confidence and aspirations.
+MUMO is passionate about providing meaningful opportunities for children and families to develop and strengthen relationships, to increase motivation, confidence and aspirations and to work towards a more equitable society..stress

 - Children make a positive transition from nursery to primary school, through primary school and from primary into post-primary school.
 Children approach learning with a positive, confident and enthusiastic outlook